Stochastic port--Hamiltonian systems: Introduction

-In order to generalize to the stochastic case the well-established theory of deterministic PHS, we will consider flows variables to be stochastic random field generated by a general semimartingale.
-In what follows we will also use the notation $\mathfrak{X}_{Z^\alpha}(\XX)$, to denote the space of \textit{(Stratonovich) vector field} perturbed by the semimartingale $Z^\alpha$ on the manifold $\XX$, so that the flow variable $\delta f^\alpha_t \in \mathfrak{X}_{Z^\alpha}(\XX)$ takes the particular form
+In order to generalize the well-established theory of deterministic PHS to the stochastic case, we will consider flow variables to be stochastic random fields \fc{perturbed} by a general semimartingale.
+In what follows we will also use the notation $\mathfrak{X}_{Z^\alpha}(\XX)$, to indicate the space of \textit{(Stratonovich) vector fields} perturbed by the semimartingale $Z^\alpha$ on the manifold $\XX$, so that the flow variable $\delta f^\alpha_t \in \mathfrak{X}_{Z^\alpha}(\XX)$ takes the particular form

-In this sense, our setting generalize classic deterministic treatment allowing each port to be a general semimartingale.
-We remark that as typical in stochastic analysis, equation \eqref{EQN:StraIntro} has to be intended as the short hand notation for
+Therefore, our setting generalizes classic deterministic treatment, allowing each port to be a general semimartingale.
+We remark that, as it is standard in stochastic analysis, equation \eqref{EQN:StraIntro} has to be intended as the short hand notation for